adamcharnock/lightbus/docs/reference/apis.md

 `name` is a required option.

-### `auto_register (bool) = True`

-Should this API be registered with Lightbus upon import?
-This defaults to `True`, but if you specifically wish to prevent the API from being automatically registered with Lightbus you should set this to `False`.

-Note that should you set this to `False`, you can manually register the API at a later date using `lightbus.api.registry.add(MyApi())`.

 ## Naming your APIs

 As you can from the `Meta.name` option in the example above, API names